Conrad Paul "Connie" Spence, 72, of Seneca, died at 5:55 a.m. on Monday, July 8, 2019 at his home, following a brief battle with cancer.

 In addition to his parents, Albert and Florence Spence, he was preceded in death by a brother, Thomas Spence; and niece, Karen Spence.

 Friends and family will be received Thursday (July 11) from 6-8 p.m. and Friday (July 12) from 1-2 p.m. in the Hile-Best Funeral Home, 2781 Rte.
 257 in Seneca, Cranberry Township.
 A funeral service will be held in the funeral home Friday (July 12) at 2 p.m. with Rev. Daniel Grimes, pastor of Ashland United Methodist Church, officiating.
 Private inurnment will be held at a later date in Ashland Church Cemetery in Cranberry.

 Memorial contributions may be made to the Ashland United Methodist Church, c/o Patricia Ashbaugh, 9678 US 322, Cranberry, PA 16319.

 To express condolences to the family online, please visit www.hilebest.com

-To send flowers to Conrad P. "Connie" Spence's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Conrad P. "Connie" Spence, please visit our floral store.